 Riverine protection permits

 - Application for a riverine protection permit (PDF, 59K)*.
 No fees currently apply.

 Note that certain applications for a riverine protection permit within a wild river area may not be accepted.

-- listed as an exemption under section 814(2) of the Water Act 2000 or
+- exempt under section 814 of the Water Act 2000 or

-- permitted under sections 49–51 of the Water Regulation 2002 or
+- permitted under section 50 of the Water Regulation 2002 or

 Natural disaster preparedness and recovery

 A range of resources have been put together to provide disaster recovery advice to landowners.